biolink/biolink-model/docs/EntityToDiseaseAssociation.md

----
-parent: Mixins
-title: biolink:EntityToDiseaseAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: EntityToDiseaseAssociation
+# Type: entity to disease association

 mixin class for any association whose object (target node) is a disease